 - In the case of relapse, make adjustments and move forward

-How to Get Help For a Food Addiction
+How to Get Help for Food Addiction

 When seeking help for food addiction, remember that the type of help required goes well beyond weight loss.
 Accordingly, when searching for help, it’s important to find a comprehensive program.
 Begin by using an online therapist directory to search for “food addiction” treatment providers and organizations in your area.
 Make note of the ones that seem to be a good fit.
 From there, follow up and ask questions as necessary.